neanes/byzantine-chant-ocr/README.md

 # Byzantine Chant OCR

-This project is a collection of Python scripts that perform optical character recognition of Byzantine chant.
-It can process either PDFs or images.
+This project is a toolset for performing optical character recognition (OCR) on Byzantine chant notation.
+It can process both PDFs and image files.
+Built in Python, the toolset uses OpenCV for image processing, PyTorch for deep learning, and a MobileNet v2 convolutional neural network (CNN) model for feature extraction and classification.

 ## How-to